AramZS/aramzs.xyz/src/content/noteworthy/2025-08-20-zohran-mamdani-is-the-leader-nyc-needs-for-innovation-and-entrepreneurship-anil-dash.md

 ---
 title: >-
-  Zohran Mamdani is the leader NYC needs for innovation and entrepreneurship - Anil Dash
+  Zohran Mamdani shows that Silicon Valley is About Isolation
 tags:
   - Notable Articles
   - nyc
   - tech
   - politics
+  - economic inequality
 date: '2025-08-20T16:00:00.000-04:00'
+description: "And that there is future in community"
 cite:
   name: >-
     Zohran Mamdani is the leader NYC needs for innovation and entrepreneurship -